Bamboo - traditions and use in Grenada

 What is bamboo used for in Grenada?

 The use of bamboo within the Grenadian way of life and culture dates back to early post-emancipation days.
 African drums were banned and newly freed slaves were unable to drum and practice their culture.
 Therefore, bamboo was used to create the sounds for music including music played for Carnival.
-Bamboo became a musical instrument and men used bamboo to create tambu-bamboo bands.
-Tambu-bamboo bands would parade the streets during Carnival, knocking long bamboo sticks against the ground to create musical sounds.
-Eventually, steel pan was introduced, and this replaced tambu-bamboo bands.
+Bamboo became a musical instrument and men used bamboo to create tamboo-bamboo bands.
+Tamboo-bamboo bands would parade the streets during Carnival, knocking long bamboo sticks against the ground to create musical sounds.
+Eventually, steel pan was introduced, and this replaced tamboo-bamboo bands.
+Tamboo-bamboo bands can now be found as part of Saraka/Salaka celebrations in communities in St. Patrick's (River Sallee) and St. Andrew's (La Poterie).

 What traditions are associated with bamboo?

 One popular tradition associated with bamboo is done close to and during the Christmas season.
-This tradition is called "bursting bamboo".
+This tradition is called "bursting bamboo" which is the bursting of bamboo knots.
 It is popular among young boys in villages.
 Bursting of bamboo creates loud sounds that permeate the village and surrounding communities.
+Bursting of bamboo was also done as part of the Guy Fawkes Day celebration (a tradition of Mt.
+Moritz Community).

 To burst bamboo, a hole is first made at the top of the bamboo, and kerosene is poured inside of the bamboo.
 The other end of the bamboo is left closed.
 The bamboo is then lit with a flambeau while blowing on the flame.
 The result is loud sounds or bursting of the bamboo.